ScienceIsVeryCool/todollama/src/gitllama/ai/README_REPRESENTATIVES.md

-# Congressional Representatives Configuration
+# The Congressional Representatives System

-This file explains how to customize the congressional representatives for your specific use cases.
+This file explains the congressional representatives system for AI response evaluation.

 ## Overview

-The congressional system uses three AI representatives to evaluate and vote on AI responses.
-Each representative has their own personality, voting style, and **individual AI model**.
+The congressional system uses three AI representatives embodying fundamental aspects of humanity.
+Each votes based on their core values and personality, regardless of topic expertise - they represent human nature itself through three distinct perspectives: Logic, Creativity, and Compassion.

 ## Configuration File